|

 This warranty does not

-cover damage due to abuse, neglect, freezing, fire or other fortuitous event.
+cover damage due to abuse, neglect, freezing, fire or other fortuitous

-as a result of a proven defect.
+incurred as a result of a proven defect.

 RETURN PROCEDURE